MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/uwp.md

 5. Hit the button at the bottom right that says **Add new app**.

 Once you have created an app, you can obtain its **App Secret** on the **Getting Started** page or **Settings** page on the App Center Portal.

+> [!NOTE]
+> App secret is like an api key for your app, it allows events and telemetry to be sent to App Center backend.
+It doesn't provide any access to your account.
+It can't be used to invoke App Center REST APIs (like trigger builds or send push notifications).
+If your code is open source, we recommend you inject the secret at build or in a similar way.

 ## 3. Add the App Center SDK modules